-- Step 2: Enter the PIN number from the client device in the field on the above WPS screen.
-Then click Connect button. - Step 3: "Connect successfully" will appear on the screen of Figure 4-19, which means the client device has successfully connected to the Router.
+Step 2: Enter the PIN number from the client device in the PIN field in Figure 4-19.
+Then click Connect button.

+Step 3: "Connect successfully" will appear on the screen of Figure 4-19, which means the client device has successfully connected to the Router.